shlomif/shlomif-tech-diary/tweets.md

 Most cars in my neighbourhood used to not stop for letting pedestrians cross.
 Then i started waving2thank those that did, like what i saw at Scotland.
 Now mostofthem stop.
 Positive feedback often does work.

 ----

+Like it or not, in the Selinaverse and shlomifverse, pleasure (and a possible precluding temp pain), education, and creativity/conception are intertwined.
+While we can imagine realities where they arent, theyll be… different. https://github.com/shlomif/shlomif-tech-diary/blob/master/multiverse-cosmology-v0.4.x.asciidoc .